nwalshgit/WestboroughGeneralLaws/General Bylaws.md

      Fourth and Further Offenses - five hundred dollars ($500.00)

-     Each day or portion thereof shall constitute a separate offense.
+     Each week shall constitute a separate offense.
 If more than one, each condition violated shall constitute a separate offense.

  4. The Town may enforce this Bylaw or enjoin violations thereof through any lawful process, and